The full, clinically endorsed recommendation should be obtained from Lareb.

 Pharmacokinetics of citalopram in pregnancy

+Citalopram is mainly metabolized by hepatic CYP enzymes such as CYP2C19, CYP3A4 and CYP2D6.
+While the activity of CYP2C19 decreases during pregnancy, the activity of CYP3A4 and CYP2D6 is significantly elevated.
 Pharmacokinetic studies confirm that citalopram concentrations can decrease by 40% during pregnancy, particularly in the second and third trimester.
 As a result, some pregnant women may benefit from an increased dosage when a reduced effect of citalopram is observed.
-Citalopram crosses the placenta, with fetal levels that are approximately 60–80% of maternal concentrations.
+Citalopram crosses the placenta, with foetal levels that are approximately 60–80% of maternal concentrations.

 Benefits and risks with the proposed dose adjustments